NullSense/WallDit-QT/README.md

 ![How it works](https://i.imgur.com/7HKFgZW.gif)

 ## Plans (Descending priority):
-* Saving wallpaper to another dir
 * Minimize and run in background
 * Timer to automatically change wallpaper
-* Launch on startup

 ## [Binary released, just extract the compressed files and double click the .exe](https://github.com/MrCappuccino/WallDit-QT/releases)